1. There’s no such thing as a sugar rush. It’s just a just a placebo.

 17. Swimming within an hour of eating doesn’t actually lead to cramps or drowning.

-One study has shown a correlation between alcohol consumption and drowning, though (for obvious reasons).
+A correlation has been seen between alcohol consumption and drowning (for obvious reasons).

-Los Angeles Police Code 420 means “juvenile disturbance,” and California Penal Code section 420 prohibits the obstruction of access to public land.
+Los Angeles Police Code 420 is code for “juvenile disturbance.”
+Its also not the penal code.
+California Penal Code section 420 “prohibits the obstruction of access to public land.”

-20. When John F. Kennedy’s said, “Ich bin ein Berliner,” nobody actually interpreted it as “I am a jelly doughnut.”
+20. When John F. Kennedy’s said, “Ich bin ein Berliner,” nobody thought he was saying “I am a jelly doughnut.”